curtispuetz/pypp-docs/docs/index.md

 A good way to think about Py++ is that you are effectively writing C++ code, but with a different Python-style syntax and a subset of the C++ features.

 **NOTE**: The Py++ project is on hold right now while I try to stabilize my finances by developing a video game.
-I hope that I can come back to Py++ later as it is one of my lifes favorite projects, if not favorite.
+I hope that I can come back to Py++ later, as it is one of my life's favorite projects, if not my favorite.
 The current released version is a working programming language that can do anything that C++ can do.

 ## What is the purpose?
 Why not just write code in C++?